Wednesday, April 24, 2024

 In the Codex there had been indications that this policy had changed drastically around the fifteen to sixteen hundreds and that many such alliances were collapsing rapidly.
 The Crown at this point was of course interested in what was happening and had hired many privateers to investigate without much success.
 This was the focal point in history that saw many alliances between the indigenous peoples and the settlers fall.
 This also began the enormous land grab, robbing the indigenous peoples of their home and heritage.

 Yirfir was worried immensely because this was also the time that the great hunt had taken place.
 The great hunt was of course the name that had been given by those who'd taken part in it, in reference to the extermination of those practitioners of the dark arts.
 More specifically: Wytchcraft.
-As long as they were here, they were wanted by the law and the land itself.
+As long as they existed, they were wanted by the law and the land itself.
 They were criminals without reprieve.
-The rooster had seemed to be reminding them of this as if it had known and was pushing them into play the great game.
+The rooster had seemed to be reminding them of this as if it had known and was pushing them into play in the great game.

 Thedrick had already been out in the fields for two hours at this point working his already wiry hands to the bone.
 Tending first to the cows and chickens then to the other animals, who were of course happy to see his arrival and often let him know.
 Few of the animals were a source of meat as the cows were dairy, the chickens were for the eggs and hatchery, the two pigs were more of a natural source of potent fertilizer for the fields and easy to feed.
 The horses were there to plow the fields, grind the grain and to haul produce during the trade season.
 Thed would often trade with one of the other farmers or hunters for a source of cured and smoked meats as he was intensely against the idea of killing any of his animals.

 His animals sensed this in him and generally lived stress free as a result.
 The animals in turn performed their duties with enthusiasm and sometimes even playfully.
 If one could measure the improvements he'd gained as a result they would indeed have been considerable though he never gave it much thought.
 Happier chickens seemed to produce bigger eggs and more often.
 Cows that had lived stress free and were able to roam would produce healthier milk with less fat content and more nutrients.
-The pigs' would metabolize their food (just about any vegetable matter that Thed could muster up) into fertilizer that nourish the soil and would yield abundant crops.
+The pigs' would metabolize their food (just about any vegetable matter that Thed could muster up) into fertilizer that nourished the soil and would yield abundant crops.
 Thed felt that what he was doing was right and was working, but he was never able to correlate his methods with his abundance.

 His love of his efforts and his abundance eventually became a bane to him as when others who'd had bad years saw Thed's yield, they'd grown jealous and distrustful of him.
 Thed had never had a textbook "bad year" for crops or produce.
 This had caught the attention of his competitors and had turned some of them hostile towards him.
 The town's folk began investigating years ago and had come to the conclusion that his wife was a Wytch.
 She'd been caught singing to the chickens, who would sometimes attempt to imitate her voice, startling the investigators.
 Perhaps some kind of mesmerism?

 She had taken an active part in some of his other farm duties which was uncalled for in these times for a woman.
-The town had eventually singled her out and unbeknownst to the two of them, she'd become the cause of a whole host of problems for the town itself.
+The town had eventually singled her out and unbeknownst to the two of them, she'd become the cause of a whole host of other problems for the town itself.
 She was the reason that the Sullen's child had a deadly case of measles.
 She was the reason that Marin had slept with his neighbour's daughter.
 She was the reason that Malsy's two boys would wake in the night and raid the storehouse of the best smoked meat, which of course they'd eat themselves leaving the evidence outside Thed's door.

 When the deputy representative had shown up with the papers for her arrest, old Thed had gotten down on his knees and prayed to the deputy not to take her.
 He swore on his farm that these charges were the devil's work and nothing more.
 When the deputy had explained to Thed that the charges were final, he began to cry and appeal to the deputy's sense of better judgement.
 Thed's wife of course had come out to see what the commotion was and when she'd found out that she'd been charged with the practice of Wytchcraft, she merely laughed pleasantly and said that's nonsense.
 She picked her husband up and told him that she'd be back afore supper and that they would enjoy the evening together under the stars.
 She eventually convinced him and he'd waited on that hope ever since.
 That was the last time that he saw her alive.